muzudho/runtime-kifuwarabe-go-board-gui/README.md

 See: [script-4.txt](./doc/script/script-4.txt)

+**Be sure to open input.txt with Visual studio code.**
+You can open the file without locking it.

 Please copy and paste `script-4` to `input.txt`.
 input.txt is in the same directory as the .exe file. input.txt is automatically generated.